These are Your Homeschool Preschool Essentials

 Tabletop easels are great because they take up less space and can easily be stored.
 I love easel work because it hits so many learning points for preschoolers.
 For example, did you know that easel work teaches pre-writing skills by encouraging top/down hand motions?

 This set of gears provides another opportunity for planning and creating with a big reward of action at the end.
-We work on building gears on the flat surface first, then we start working on vertical structures.
+We work on building gears on the flat surface first; then, we start working on vertical structures.

 Essentials for Arts and Crafts

 These Dot Markers were a last-minute addition to my homeschool preschool essentials, but I am so glad I bought them.
-They are easy to hold for kids who might not have a great pincer grip yet, and they practice the handwriting skill of using appropriate pressure.
+They are easy to hold for kids who might not have a tremendous pincer grip yet, and they practice the handwriting skill of using appropriate pressure.
 Use these to create artwork, or you can use them to learn all about patterns in math.

 Essentials for Sensory Play

 Finally, we need to talk about the importance of sensory play.
 My preschooler has ADHD, and he needs sensory input throughout the day.
 Even if your child is not neurodivergent, sensory play is essential for early learning.
 It fuels learning and curiosity for preschoolers (and all children, honestly).
-Below are things that I have on hand for sensory play at all times.
+Below are things I have on hand for sensory play at all times.

 This Ikea Trofast storage bin is what I am using for a sensory box.
 It is big enough to provide enough room to play but small enough to be practical.
 I also like how it can be used for water play.
 I switch up what is in here every week for my preschooler.
 For our first week of school, I put soapy water in it along with his little construction builder trucks.
 His activity was to wash and dry them.
 He loved it!

 And there you have it!
-I wanted to keep this list sparse, containing only what I consider to be homeschool preschool essentials.
+I wanted to keep this list sparse, containing only what I consider homeschool preschool essentials.
 You can always add more once you begin schooling and notice gaps.
 But this list will get you a great start to your homeschool journey!
 I would love to know what you think is a must-have for homeschooling preschoolers.
 Also, make sure to share this post with your friends!

 Leave a Reply